scream104/psych596/activities/import-examine/spss/import-examine-instructions-spss.md

  - does the new data table look the way you expected?

-#### Step 5.2 - Use "Data->Restructure" to format the data from a long formate back to wide
+#### Step 5.2 - Use "Data->Restructure" to format the data from a long format back to wide

 - you should end up with the data in the format that you started with
   - Click Data->Restructure